tmn/blogposts/robohydra.md

-# Robohydra in your project
+# Robohydra for your project
 Thursday 18 November 2015

 Robohydra?
 Pylons?
 Zealots?!
 Everytime I implement Robohydra in one of the teams projects, people tend to ask _"did you just implement StarCraft again?!"_.
 And I have to admit, I've been using Robohydra **a lot** lately.